Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Numerical results

-With $a^*$ and $l^*$ obtained by the above procedures, we then compute the value functions for both players $C$ and $P$ and confirm their optimality.
-To this end, we compare them with those for different choices of $a$ and $l$ while the opponent's strategy remains fixed at $l^*$ and $a^*$, respectively.
+With $(a^*,l^*)$ obtained by the above procedures, we then compute the value functions for both players $C$ and $P$ and illustrate their optimality.
+To this end, we compare them with those for different {(suboptimal)} choices {of $(a,l^*)$ and $(a^*,l)$}.
 In Figure \ref{figure_optimality}, we illustrate the results, showing that the value function indeed dominates those with wrong barrier selections for both players.
-For player $P$, we also plot the reward function $e^x \mapsto K_p- e^x$, to confirm that the optimal barrier $l^*$ (in the plot, $e^{l^*}$) is the only barrier at which the value function and reward function coincide, confirming also the optimality condition $\mathbf{C}_l$ in \eqref{cond_lP}.
+For player $P$, we also plot the reward function $e^x \mapsto K_p- e^x$, to illustrate that the optimal barrier $l^*$ (in the plot, $e^{l^*}$) is the only barrier at which the value function and reward function coincide {(cf.\ optimality condition $\mathbf{C}_l$ in \eqref{cond_lP})}.